Freddy Carter

-Frederick James Carter is an English actor and director.
-He stars as Kaz Brekker in the Netflix fantasy series Shadow and Bone (2021–).
-He previously played Peter (Pin) Hawthorne in Free Rein (2017–2019), also on Netflix.
+Frederick James Carter (born January 27, 1993) is an English actor and director.
+He starred as Kaz Brekker in the Netflix fantasy series Shadow and Bone (2021–2023).
+He previously played Peter "Pin" Hawthorne in Free Rein (2017–2019), also on Netflix.

 Early life and education

 Carter was born on 27 January 1993 in Plymouth, Devon and grew up predominantly in Somerset.
 As his father was in the military, he spent some of his childhood moving around, with stints in Cyprus and Virginia Beach.
 His older brother is fellow actor Tom Austen; they also have a middle brother.
 The three of them went to school at Queen's College in Taunton.
 A production of Jerusalem starring Mark Rylance that Carter saw in London when he was 16 inspired him to pursue acting.
 He went on to train in acting at the Oxford School of Drama, graduating in 2015.

 Career

 Following graduation, Carter featured in the company of the Rose Theatre Kingston production of The Wars of the Roses directed by Trevor Nunn.
 Carter made his onscreen debut as a soldier in the 2017 DC Comics film, Wonder Woman.
 That same year, Carter landed his first major role as a main character Peter "Pin" Hawthorne in the Netflix series Free Rein.
 He also played this role in the Christmas and Valentine's specials.
 He starred as Alexander Flint in the 2018 stage production of Harley Granville-Barker's Agnes Colander in the Ustinov Studio at the Theatre Royal in Bath.
 Carter then played Ellis in 2018 horror film The Convent.

 In 2019, Carter wrote and directed his first short film, No. 89.
 He also had a main role as Tom in the Channel 5 miniseries 15 Days and a recurring role as Jason Ripper in the American DC Comics series Pennyworth.

 In October 2019, it was announced Carter would star as Kaz Brekker in the 2021 Netflix series Shadow and Bone, an adaptation of the fantasy book series The Grisha Trilogy and the Six of Crows Duology by Leigh Bardugo.
 Many publications singled out the Six of Crows half of the story for further praise, including Rolling Stone, Vulture, and CNET.
+For the second season of Shadow and Bone, Carter was singled out for praise for his portrayal, with publications Radio Times and Rolling Stone particularly praising his scenes with Amita Suman and the Crows storyline overall.
+The series was cancelled by Netflix after two seasons, but fans are currently campaigning to get it back, reaching more than 200,000 signatures asking to save it.

-He has upcoming roles in the Apple TV+ miniseries Masters of the Air and the Paramount+ adaptation of Elizabeth Macneal's The Doll Factory.
+As of 2023, Carter plays surgical student Gideon Fletcher in the Paramount+ adaptation of Elizabeth Macneal's The Doll Factory.
+He appeared in the Apple TV+ miniseries Masters of the Air in 2024.

+Carter returned to the stage in 2025, starting opposite Arsema Thomas in Poor Clare at the Orange Tree Theatre in Richmond.